 Simulated photo of Hickory Street with roller compacted concrete

-Residents received information in the mail about the proposed project and a voting ballot.
+Residents of Hickory Street received information in the mail about the proposed project and a voting ballot.
 A community meeting was also held on Wednesday, October 28, 2015 to discuss the pilot project with the community and answer questions.
-Because 90% of the residents voted in favor of the project, it will be moving forward.
+Ninety percent of the residents voted in favor of the project.

-The pilot project includes two other locations so varying construction techniques, traffic conditions, and finishes can be examined.
-These locations are: – Washington from Pleasant Grove to just north of Mountain Park Drive – Atkinson, from Church Street, through and including Denio Loop
+The pilot project includes several locations so varying construction techniques, traffic conditions, and finishes can be examined.

 The City maintains about 1,000 lane miles of asphalt roadway.
 Proper asphalt preventative maintenance requires maintaining 100 lane miles per year at a cost of about $8.5 million.
 The City has on average $4.4 million per year available for roadway maintenance—about half of what is needed.
 This gap in funding is called the roadway maintenance structural deficit.